We rearrange President Trump’s workday schedule to make him more productive

 - Sleep specialist Michael Breus says that for early risers, the morning hours are best spent on strategic tasks or morning meetings.
 By 3 p.m., an early riser would be best served by shifting gears to simpler tasks—which, for Trump, might include firing off tweets or other “executive time” activities.

 - Tweaking his schedule isn’t the only way Trump can live up to his marketing.
-Breus also recommends that early risers exercise in the late afternoon or early evening, a suggestion that Trump, who famously does not believe in exercise, could take to heart.
-Breus also stresses the importance of personal time, which he says morning people frequently don’t prioritize—though Trump doesn’t have that problem.
+Breus also recommends that early risers exercise in the late afternoon or early evening, a suggestion that Trump, who famously does not believe in exercise (apart from golf), could take to heart.
+Breus also stresses the importance of personal time, which he says morning people frequently don’t prioritize–though Trump doesn’t appear to have that problem.